SpaceJello/alexa-glow/README.md

  Enables the Alexa LED to glow for a set amount of time dependent on user input

  Times are as followed:
- "one" - one minute glow
+ +"one" - one minute glow
- "two" - two minute glow
+ +"two" - two minute glow
- "three" - five minute glow
+ +"three" - five minute glow
- "four" - ten minute glow
+ +"four" - ten minute glow
- "five" - 30 minute glow
+ +"five" - 30 minute glow
- "six" - hour glow
+ +"six" - hour glow

  Example:
  "Alexa ask glow four" - LEDs will glow for 10 min